Master of Arts in Creative Writing

 - Creative Work: Students will produce a publishable written creative work that demonstrates individual and universal vision and a high level of craft skills.

-- Professional Preparation: Students will demonstrate professional level skills in fields related to literature and/or creative writing: Includes skills in publishing, writing, teaching, editing, book arts, and arts management.
+- Professional Preparation: Students will demonstrate professional level skills in fields related to literature and/or creative writing, including publishing, writing, teaching, editing, book arts, and/or arts management.

 - Literature: Students will read, discuss, analyze and learn to teach the work of a broad range of writers from diverse racial and cultural backgrounds, as well as explain how literature in general, and their own genre in particular, relates to larger human experience.

 Admission to the Program

 Students interested in this program must submit, via Cal State Apply, a meaningful sample of their writing (15 to 20 pages of creative nonfiction or fiction, or 15 to 20 pages of literary translation, or a full-length stage play or two short plays, or 15 to 20 poems), three letters of recommendation, and transcripts. by February 15 for consideration for our entry scholarships, or by May 10th for admission to the following fall semester.
 Applicants from graduate creative writing programs at other colleges or universities may transfer six units to the M.A. program, on review and recommendation of the Creative Writing Admissions Committee and approval of the Division of Graduate Studies.
 For further clarification, contact the Creative Writing Department.
 Students accepted into the program with an undergraduate major that is not English are accepted conditionally.
 Admission to the M.A. does not imply admission to the M.F.A.
 Students who wish to earn both degrees must finish the M.A. before beginning the M.F.A. degree.

 Written English Proficiency Requirement